probcomp/developer/README.md

 ### Releasing the Docker Image

 The `probcomp/notebook:latest` image is automatically built on any commit to the [probcomp/notebook](https://github.com/probcomp/notebook) repo's master branch.
 Tagged images are automatically created by pushing a tag to the master branch.
+For non-trivial changes, you should open a pull request which will trigger a [jenkins job](https://probcomp-4.csail.mit.edu/job/notebook-pull-requests/) to run tests.
+Note that these tests require substantial computing resources and may take up to an hour to complete.
+Please use with care.

 Additionally, the `probcomp/notebook:edge` image is built daily by a [jenkins job](https://probcomp-4.csail.mit.edu/job/notebook-master-crashes/) to ensure that the latest edge packages are available in said image.